ShrutiMishra3/PhiSHield/README.md

-## Phishing Templates
+## Phishing Awareness Repository

+This repository contains resources for a phishing awareness campaign, including phishing email templates and an informational landing page.

+### Contents

-In this repo are two folders.
-One has a bunch of phishing email templates to be used with .
-This would be the email folder.
-Emails can be modified to include custom company information or sent as is.
+1. **Email Folder**: A collection of phishing email templates.
+These templates can be customized with company information or used as is.

-The other folder holds an informational landing page for those who click emails.
-It notifies them they were phished and gives them tips to avoid it in the future.
-The html will need a company logo and a static image for the second tip.
+2. **Landing Page Folder**: An informational landing page designed for users who click on phishing emails.
+The page notifies them that they were phished and offers tips to help prevent future phishing attempts.
+The HTML file requires a company logo and a static image for the second tip.

+### How to Use

+- **Email Templates**: Customize the templates with specific company information or use them as provided.
+- **Landing Page**: Edit the HTML file to include your company logo and a suitable image for the second tip.

+Use these resources to help educate users on identifying and avoiding phishing scams.